 Biodiversity and global change

-Research in the Clark lab focuses on biodiversity of forests, including how species coexist and how they are influenced by changing climate and natural and human disturbance.
+Research in the Clark lab focuses on biodiversity and global change, including how species coexist and how they are influenced by changing climate and natural and human disturbance.
 Studies range in scale from field plots to continental data sets.
 Large, long-term experiments are central to the approach.
 There is emphasis on modeling innovation to synthesize evidence from many sources.